arm-cuff

 -

 Arm-cuff, one of a pair; made of ivory inlaid with copper.
 Formed of two inter-penetrating cylinders.
-Depicts repeating figures of Oba with mudfish legs, swinging crocodiles in each hand above head.
+Outer cylinder depicts repeating figures of Oba with mudfish legs, swinging crocodiles in each hand above head.
+Inner cylinder depicts twin elephant heads alternating with Oba figures.

 - Production date